weavolutionmage/drachenwald/offices/herald/index.md

 ---
 title: Kingdom Herald
-exerpt: Heralds help make the magic of the medieval come alive
+excerpt: Heralds help make the magic of the medieval come alive
 ---

 Heralds bring magic to the society: we often turn things from a modern experience into an authentic medieval one.
 We do this in several ways.